edwinsun98/Competitive-Programming-Templates/README.md

-# templates for competitive programming and convenience
+# Templates for competitive programming and convenience
-# contains frequently used data structures and methods
+# Contains frequently used data structures and algorithmns